What is the protoevangelium?

 Question: "What is the protoevangelium?"

-Genesis 3:15 is known as the protoevangelium — the first gospel.
-The verse introduces two elements previously unknown in the Garden of Eden, elements which are the basis of Christianity—the curse on mankind because of Adam’s sin and God’s provision for a Savior from sin who would take the curse upon Himself.
+Genesis 3:15 says, “I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel.”
+This is known as the protoevangelium—the first gospel.
+The verse introduces two elements previously unknown in the Garden of Eden, elements that are the basis of Christianity—the curse on mankind because of Adam’s sin and God’s provision for a Savior from sin who would take the curse upon Himself.

 Basic Theology by Charles Ryrie and Logos Bible Software.